Artist Statement

 Biography

-Holding an MFA from the Maryland Institute College of Art (MICA) and a BA from York College of Pennsylvania with an emphasis on Botany, Kest has dedicated over 30 years to a professional art career.
-Her extensive experience includes illustrating over 30 children's nonfiction books, serving as a botanical artist for The Old Farmer’s Almanac Garden Calendar for two decades, and nearly a decade as a professor of Illustration and Drawing.
-Kest has exhibited her art since 1996 and her work has been featured in collaborations with organizations like the U.S. Department of State and the National Parks Service.
-In addition to her visual art, she is a keyboardist and bassist for the original music band, The Weathercocks.
+Kest holds an MFA from the Maryland Institute College of Art and a BA from York College of Pennsylvania with an emphasis in Botany.
+For over 30 years, Kest has illustrated more than 30 children's nonfiction books and has served as botanical artist for The Old Farmer's Almanac Garden Calendar for over two decades.
+She taught Illustration and Drawing at York College of Pennsylvania for nearly a decade.
+Her work has been exhibited since 1996 and has included collaborations with the U.S. Department of State and the National Parks Service.

 Credentials & Collaborations